 The external auditors and the CFO also kept the AC abreast of changes to accounting standards and issues, if any, which have a direct impact on financial statements through updates and/or reports from time to time, where applicable and relevant.
-In addition, the AC is entitled to seek clarification from Management, the external auditors and/or independent professional advice, or attend relevant seminars and/or informative talks at the Company's expense from time to time to apprise themselves of accounting standards/financial updates.
+In addition, the AC is entitled to seek clarification from Management, the external auditors and/or independent professional advice, or attend relevant seminars and/or informative talks at the Company's expense from time to time to time to apprise themselves of accounting standards/financial updates.

 The external auditors have unrestricted access to the AC and will meet with the AC without the presence of Management at least once a year.
-The external auditors met separately with the AC without the presence of Management once in FY2021.
+The external auditors met separately with the AC without the presence of Management at least once in FY2022.